Understanding Inventory Weighted Average Cost and Inventory Valuation

 The WAC method requires a single cost calculation to determine the average value of all items in stock.
 Since every item is valued at the same amount, there is no need to maintain detailed inventory purchasing records, which means less paperwork to keep track of.

 3. Cut overall costs

 Other ways to simplify your process and reduce the costs associated with managing inventory are to use inventory management software and/or partner with a third-party logistics (3PL) company that provides inventory management tools, ecommerce warehousing, and real-time inventory reports.
-By optimizing your inventory management process and reorder quantity, you can reduce human error, spend less on labor, and save on inventory carrying costs.
+By optimising your inventory management process and reorder quantity, you can reduce human error, spend less on labour, and save on inventory carrying costs.

 “I felt like I couldn’t grow until I moved to ShipBob.
 Our old 3PL was slowing us down.
 Now I am encouraged to sell more with them.
 My CPA even said to me, ‘thank god you switched to ShipBob.
 ShipBob provides me clarity and insight to help me make business decisions when I need it, along with responsive customer support.”

 How outsourcing inventory management allows you to scale

 Inventory management and order fulfilment become more complicated as ecommerce businesses grow.
 Without finding ways to optimise the supply chain and consistently track inventory and its value, it can be a challenge to scale.

 Outsourcing fulfilment to a 3PL like ShipBob that offers inventory management services, analytics, and technology can help you scale faster.
 By partnering with ShipBob, you can focus your time on expanding your business and improving the customer experience, while we take care of fulfilment and inventory management tasks for you.

 “Having confidence in scaling fulfilment is hypercritical for us.
 With ShipBob, we find comfort in knowing we can scale and have orders fulfiled in a quick manner.”